xiahongze/xiahongze.github.io/_posts/2019-11-17-Yet-Another-How-Shazam-Works.md

 It is actually just a reduced spectrogram --- only the top frequency components at each time step is preserved.

-### Footprints
+### Fingerprints

-Footprints are signatures of a piece of audio, generated from the combinatorial hashing of frequencies and time deltas, track ID and start times.
+Fingerprints are signatures of a piece of audio, generated from the combinatorial hashing of frequencies and time deltas, track ID and start times.
 I will explain this in another section.